wdpypere/documentation/docs/CAF/FileWriter.md

 ### SEE ALSO

-This package inherits from [IO::String(3pm)](http://man.he.net/man3pm/IO::String).
+This package inherits from `IO::String`.
 Check its man page to do powerful things with the already printed contents.

 ### TODO